Baby Constipation –

 as suitable alternative first foods.

-- Mix the cereal with a little prune juice, or give him fruit juice diluted with cooled,
+- Mix the cereal with a little prune puree, or give him the puree diluted with cooled,

 boiled water.
-Try 1oz of juice in 4oz of water initially – if this doesn’t help,
+Try 1 oz of puree in 4oz of water initially – if this doesn’t help,

-try diluting the juice with 2oz of water.
-Offer this diluted juice every morning and evening,
+try diluting the puree with 2 oz of water.
+Offer this diluted puree every morning and evening,

 until the stools soften.